plotly/plotly.github.io/_posts/plotly2/2016-11-28-axes-properties.md

  - title: Customize Number of Tick Markers
    sub-steps:
-    - copy: "To set the number of ticks, go to 'Axes', then 'Tick Markers'.
-You have the option of setting them up as 'Linear' or Custom' in the same section."
+    - copy: "To set the number of ticks, go to 'Axes', and select the number from either 'Tick Labels' or 'Tick Markers'.
+The markers are hidden under 'Tick Markers' by default, so click 'Inside or 'Outside' to view the options.
+You can set them as 'Linear' or 'Custom' in the same section."
     - copy: "The plot below had the dates on the x-axis set as biannual.
 We'd like to show every consecutive year, so we select 'Custom' and enter the desired number of markers in the field."
       img: "![Custom tick markers](../static/images/misc-tutorial-images/custom tick markers.png)"
-    - copy: "Choosing 'Linear' under 'Number of Markers' is where you add the unix timestamp to the step size and step offset fields.
-When you work with axis specifications, you have to convert the date to unix time in milliseconds for the step size.
+    - copy: "When you work with date or time series plots, you have to convert the date for the step size and set offset.
+Let's say you set ticks on the 15th of every third month, set the 'Step Size' to '2000-01-15' and 'Step Offset' to 'M3'.
+To set ticks every 4 years, set it to 'M48'.
+Our plot display our data every year, so it's been set to 'M12'.
 For more information, visit [this](http://help.plot.ly/make-a-time-series-graph/) page."
       img: "![Linear tick markers](../static/images/misc-tutorial-images/linear tick markers.png)"

  - title: Axis Width